Austin Blythe: College career

-Blythe was a four-year starter at Iowa, appearing in 52 games.
+Blythe was a four-year starter at the University of Iowa, appearing in 52 games.
 As a senior, he aided the Hawkeyes to a 12–0 start, earning a spot in the Big Ten Championship and the 2016 Rose Bowl.
 He was a finalist for the Rimington Award, which is given annually to the nation's top center, in his senior season.

 Professional career

 Indianapolis Colts

 Blythe was drafted in the seventh round (248th overall) of the 2016 NFL draft by the Indianapolis Colts.
 He signed his rookie contract with the Colts on May 5, 2016.
 As a rookie in 2016, he served as a backup center behind fellow rookie Ryan Kelly.
 In the 2016 season, Blythe played in eight games with one start.

 On May 15, 2017, Blythe was waived by the Colts.

 Los Angeles Rams

 On May 16, 2017, Blythe was claimed off waivers by the Los Angeles Rams.
 He played in all 16 games in 2017 and earned his first start of the season in Week 17 at left guard.

 Blythe entered the 2018 season as the starting right guard after incumbent starter Jamon Brown was suspended the first two games of the year.
 Upon Brown's return, Blythe maintained his starting role.

 On March 26, 2020, Blythe re-signed with the Rams.